for AI speakers, staff

 Love, (Dita Sari's signature)

-The following article was written by group members James Donahue and Katelyn Allen, Auburn High School students.We had to shorten it to fit here but we are amazed at all the human rights work and UA letter-writing this group does!
+and Katelyn Allen, Auburn High School students.We had to shorten it to fit here but we are amazed at all the human

-Have you ever wondered what Amnesty International is like in other towns or even other states?
+Have you ever wondered what Amnesty International is like in other towns or even other

+states?
 Auburn High School has one of the most prominent Amnesty clubs in the state in Massachusetts.
 Kristine Dunkerton and Dorothy Erikson founded AI at Auburn in 1988.
 These two girls were, independently , writing letters to countries in support of prisoners of conscience for two or three years.
 They did not think to make Amnesty a school club, thinking that no one would be interested.
 Never did they think that AI at Auburn would grow to be this big.
 In 1988 they gained the support of the principal, and soon Amnesty was an official school club.
+Currently, AI consists of 47 students and Mr. Barringer as the advisor.
+There have been 13,158 letters written since AI started at Auburn High School, and 1,100 have been written this year alone.
+Friday in Auburn is more or less AI day.
+In the morning during the daily announcements students are invited by the AI advisor, John Barringer, down to his room for a meeting.
+New Urgent Actions are introduced, and future events are discussed. |

-A map, situated in Mr. Barringer's room, shows and pinpoints the regions of the world that AI has been sending letters.
-Not only do AI students learn about world politics and affairs, they learn about geography.
+that AI has been sending letters.
+Not only do AI students learn about world politics and affairs, they learn about

+geography.
 A unique feature about Amnesty life at AHS is the independent studies.
 Anyone who is involved in AI has the option of taking it as a class.
 This takes the place of a directed study hall, and credits are earned corresponding to the hours put in.
 The AHS guidance office shows great flexibility when it comes to taking classes.
 During the independent study, members do extra work, write letters, organize events, or even search online for more Urgent Actions or ideas.
 The possibilities are endless.
+Recently an anonymous envelope was sent to AHS, addressed to Amnesty.
+It contains a large number of stamps.
+Whoever sent that certainly saw the good in AI and wanted to be a part.
+Every member gains something from AI that they could not otherwise obtain.
+They are able to break free from their small suburban bubble and see how the world really is.
+They gain awareness of the injustices in other countries and in their own.
+Auburn's Amnesty has an enthusiastic desire to protect human rights and better the world. |

 At last I am free!
 Free after being arbitrarily detained for 10 months, just for trying to do my job as a journalist...